amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 virtual world, but we'll need to do some more work to actually *draw* them.

-As a sanity check, let's make sure the code for initialising the paddles compiles.
+As a sanity check, let's make sure the code for initialising the paddles successfully runs.
 Update the `on_start` method to the following:

 ```rust,no_run,noplaypen
 # extern crate amethyst;